Skip to content

 Despite contacting Apple Support who suggested reinstalling drivers and testing other microphones, my client’s problem persisted — dropouts, glitching playback, and recording interruptions.
 They found Audio Support through Google and booked me for an hour’s remote support.

-Once we were connected and I was inside my client’s Mac I investigated the situation.
+Once we were connected and I was remotely viewing my client’s Mac I investigated the situation.
 At first glance, the system looked fine — nothing unusual in Logic or the Focusrite configuration.

 But after digging deeper, I noticed something subtle: